genericspecific/pi_workshop/pi_workshop.md

-# Getting Started with Raspberry Pi v0.1
+# Getting Started with Raspberry Pi v0.2

+---

+# What is it?

 ---